philote/fellowship-pbta/README.md

 Enlightenment icon by Lorc under CC BY 3.0\
 Lovers icon by Delapouite under CC BY 3.0\
 Round table icon by Delapouite under CC BY 3.0\
+Aura icon by Lorc under CC BY 3.0\